Frequently asked questions

 NIPT represents a choice that an informed woman may select to provide her with additional information regarding her pregnancy.
 There are four ways in which NIPT can be included in the management of pregnancy:

-• If a woman has conventional first trimester screening and is identified as having an increased chance of there being a chromosome disorder, NIPT is a safe alternative to invasive chromosome testing by amniocentesis or CVS.
-In this situation, a low probability NIPT result is almost certainly normal and invasive testing is not indicated.
-(If the risk estimated from first trimester screening is very high, it may still be appropriate to recommend invasive testing; discussion with a specialist is recommended).
-If the NIPT result indicates a high probability of a chromosome disorder, it is likely that the fetus does have aneuploidy; diagnostic invasive testing is recommended for confirmation.
+- NIPT can be reserved for women with a relatively high chance of having an aneuploid fetus on the basis of conventional first trimester screening.
+For chromosome abnormalities covered by the NIPT, it is a safe alternative to invasive chromosome testing by amniocentesis or CVS.
 This approach provides efficient use of NIPT (not all women will have the test), but it is limited by the overall accuracy of first trimester screening.
 In other words, this strategy will fail to identify some abnormal pregnancies because of the limitations of first trimester screening.

-• A second strategy is to offer all pregnant women NIPT in conjunction with the 12-week scan.
+- A second strategy is to offer NIPT to all pregnant women in conjunction with the 12-week scan.
 The combination of tests has a very high accuracy for detecting fetal aneuploidy and provides a general overview of fetal structure.
 This strategy is more expensive overall as NIPT is offered to all pregnant women, without prior triaging.

-• The fourth strategy is described as “contingent screening”, and is hybrid of the first two strategies.
-The principles are that a woman has conventional first-trimester screening.
+- The fourth strategy is described as “contingent screening”, and is hybrid of the first two strategies.
+The principle is that a woman has conventional first-trimester screening.
 If she is at high risk of fetal aneuploidy, she is offered invasive genetic testing by amniocentesis.
 If she is at moderate risk of fetal aneuploidy, she is offered NIPT.
 If she is at low risk of fetal aneuploidy, further testing is not medically warranted.
 The definitions of what constitutes high, moderate, and low risk of aneuploidy remain matters of debate and analysis.
 These parameters are not dictated by Sonic Genetics.

 We recommend that NIPT be done between 10 and 14 completed weeks gestation.

-NIPT has not been validated at gestations less than 10 completed weeks.
+NIPT has not been validated at gestational ages less than 10 completed weeks.
 There may be insufficient fetal DNA present in the maternal plasma to provide a reliable result.

 NIPT may be done at any time after the 10th completed week of pregnancy.
-However, the usefulness of information obtained after 20 weeks may be limited by other factors, such as the available options to intervene at later gestations.
+However, the usefulness of information obtained after 20 weeks may be limited by other factors, such as the interventions available at later gestations.

 We require a special request form to ensure that we obtain the required information to interpret the analytical result correctly.
 We will not process a request for NIPT unless the special request form is received and signed by both the referring clinician and the patient.